Skip to main content

 FluentHttpClient intentionally restricts a small set of HTTP headers that are controlled by the underlying HttpClient and its transport layers.
 These headers define wire-level framing and routing behavior, and overriding them can produce ambiguous requests, protocol violations, or security issues.

-Because of this, the fluent header extensions do not allow setting the following headers:
+Because of this, the fluent string-header extensions (WithHeader and WithHeaders) do not allow setting the following headers:

 • Host